hmlongco/Builder/README.md

 The upside?
 Well, unlike using Storyboards and NIBs and binding them to UIViewControllers and UIViews with dozens of IBOUtlets, this approach actively *encourages* breaking your interface down in small, individual, easily understood and easily testable interface elements.

-### Stack-Based Layout
+### Stack-Based Layouts

-As in SwiftUI, almost all of our view layouts are constructed by nesting views within vertical and horizontal stackviews.
+As with SwiftUI, almost all of our view layouts are constructed by nesting views within vertical and horizontal stackviews.
+(Though sometimes we also use single containers and z-stacks to enhance our layouts.)

-Here's another one of the dependent subviews that shows we're using two label views in a horizontal stack view.
-Builder is going to generate the corresponding `UIStackView` and `UILabelViews` for us.
+Here's another one of our card view's dependent subviews that shows we're using two label views in a horizontal stack view.

 ```swift
 struct NameValueView: ViewBuilder {